inEXASCALE/pychop/README.md

 ### Examples
-We will go through the main functionality of ``pychop``, the detail can be referred to the documentation.
+We will go through the main functionality of ``pychop``; for details refer to the documentation.

 #### (I).
 Floating point quantization
 Users can specify the number of exponent (exp_bits) and significand (sig_bits) bits, enabling precise control over the trade-off between range and precision.